richardli/gatesweb/docs/country_selection/Zambia/RH_DELP_C_DHT.md

 hide:
     - toc
 ---
-# Place of Delivery: Health Facility+
+# Place of Delivery: Health Facility

-This Indicator represents the percentage of live births (or stillbirths) in the two two years preceding the survey delivered at a health facility
+This Indicator represents the percentage of live births  in the five years preceding the survey delivered at a health facility

 ## Prevalance map